Houston Alternative Art: 1990s

 Victoria Herberta moved to Houston and began to create a “Shrine to Swine” at her Crawford Street home.
+She lived with her pig, Jerome.
+Her collection features pig memorabillia, license plates and thousands of soda bottles.
 Unfortunately, when Victoria died, Judy, her roommate was evicted from the house, and Pigdom no longer exists, although the art work was stripped from the home and salvaged.